ldematte/HostedPumpkin/README.md

 - At submission time, by using Cecil [CheckAssemblyAgainstWhitelist](https://github.com/ldematte/HostedPumpkin/blob/master/Pumpkin.Submission/SnippetCompiler.cs) with a whitelist of types, assemblies and methods, for a finer-grained control.

 Also, we forbid snippet threads to adjust their priority.
-Fortunately, Thread.SetPriority is wired to one of the host interfaces([IHostTask::SetPriority](https://github.com/ldematte/SimpleHost/blob/master/Threading/Task.cpp#L96)), and we prevent them from getting high priority.
+Fortunately, `Thread.SetPriority` is wired to one of the host interfaces ([IHostTask::SetPriority](https://github.com/ldematte/SimpleHost/blob/master/Threading/Task.cpp#L96)), and we prevent snippets from getting a high priority, simply ignoring the request (this is allowed by the Hosting API contract).

 #### Resources control

 Resource control is obtained through a combination of managed code, **AppDomain sandboxing**, **Escalation policies** and tracking inside the **memory and concurrency managers** (`IHostMemoryManager` and `IHostTaskManager`).

 AppDomains create data boundaries, but not execution boundaries.
-Controlling memory inside an AppDomain is easy, controlling execution is more.. difficult: since AppDomain sandboxing offers little nothing out of the box, what we do is to have a spawn a separate thread (with priority higher than the snippet threads, which we limit thanks to the managers) that checks the snippet status periodically.
+Controlling memory inside an AppDomain is easy, controlling execution is more... difficult: since AppDomain sandboxing offers little nothing out of the box, what we do is to spawn a separate thread (with priority higher than the snippet threads, which we limit thanks to the managers) that checks the snippet status periodically.

-In particular, it detects if a snippet is running for too long (a possible extension: check also if it used too much CPU time) and if so it aborts its thread.
+In particular, this "watchdog" thread detects if a snippet is running for too long (a possible extension: check also if it used too much CPU time) and if so it aborts its thread.
 Inside the managed code: each thread in the domain pool catches the `ThreadAbortException`, resets it (note: snippets cannot do that, CAS polices we set up forbid this operation), records the event and then proceed normally, checking the status.

 If the thread does not exits cleanly, we rely on **escalation policies** (see above).